Barbecue restaurant: United States

 Barbecue restaurants may have one or more pitmasters that oversee the preparation and cooking of foods, along with maintaining fire and food temperatures.
 The word "pitmaster" is derived from "the ability to control the fires of the pit".
 The sizes of barbecue restaurants can vary, ranging from very large to smaller-sized buildings, and some exist as mobile food trucks and food booths.

 In the US, some restaurant chains exist, such as Sonny's Real Pit BBQ, which is a franchise that in 2010 was the largest barbecue restaurant chain in the US with over 130 stores; Smokey Bones, with over 70 stores in 2010; and Rib Crib, with 41 stores in 2008.
 Dickey's Barbecue Pit is the largest barbecue franchise in the United States.

 Brazilian churrasco BBQ served in the rodizio style is the feature of the Fogo de Chao restaurant chain, which is now based in Texas and has multiple branches internationally.
 Rodizio Grill and Texas de Brazil are other US-based chains with similar offerings, and there are also many independent churrascaria restaurants in regions with a significant Brazilian population, such as Boston.

-In January 2015, the US National Restaurant Association forecast "barbecue, Italian food and fried chicken" to be "top perennial menu favorites in 2015".